 The loan criteria for a refinanced mortgage loan is like the purchase.
 Your financial situation will be reevaluated and new documentation will be collected, including a new appraisal on your property.

-Monthly debt: The lender will determine your total monthly debt obligations.
+The lender will determine your total monthly debt obligations.
 Add up all your monthly loan payments including credit cards and deferred student loan debt at 1% of the balance.
-The lender will calculate your debt to income ratio (DTI):
+The lender will calculate your debt-to-income ratio (DTI):

 Lenders look for DTI ratios under 43%.
 They will sometimes evaluate higher figures, but the interest rate might be significantly higher.